 What's really missing here?
 Simply put - the town is suffering from a lack of imagination and an absence of willingness to take direct responsibility for a complicated task.
 It is past time to stop looking for a saviour.
 The Nichwaug is not a monolithic big problem.
 Rather it is an opportunity that should re-defined as a set of small opportunities that could work together to meet several pressing local needs.

 This time, a "Let some other guy do it" strategy is just not going to work.

 The US Census Bureau says 1,234 people live here.
 Our town government spends a bit more than $3 million each year on roads, schools and all that other stuff.

-Eleven people attended the Oct.
-21 Selectboard meeting.
+Two people attended a recent Selectboard meeting.
 Three Selectmen, two town employees, two newspaper reporters, the transfer station assistant and the animal control person were among them.
 Two just plain residents?
 Where is everybody else?